pydicom/pydicom/doc/tutorials/dataset_basics.rst

     >>> len(seq)
     0

-Sequence elements will automatically be converted to an empty list instead.
 Elements with a value of ``None``, ``b''``, ``''`` or ``[]`` will still be written to file, but will have an empty value.